hungphongbk/vue-ssr-docs/vi/streaming.md

 # Streaming

-`vue-server-renderer` supports stream rendering out of the box, for both the base renderer and the bundle renderer.
+`vue-server-renderer` supports stream rendering out of the box, for both the base renderer và the bundle renderer.
 All you need to do is use `renderToStream` instead of `renderToString`:

 ``` js
 const stream = renderer.renderToStream(context)